 Queen - If it has not been placed, it should be now.
 If the Queen was placed during the second move the player is now able to move it.
 Doing so is in no way at all beneficial to the player and should not be done.

-9Boardspace, Rules Change, Boardspace.net, http://www.boardspace.net/english/about hive.html, 2008.

 Spider - It is able to move across most of the board because of the lack of currently placed pieces.
-Because of this the Spider is ideal as the player is able to place it in a spot that will let it move to a much more ideal place that would otherwise not be possible later on in the game.
+Because of this the Spider is ideal as the player is able to place it in a hex that will let it move to a much more ideal place that would otherwise not be possible later on in the game.
 Beetle - Beetles should be placed early for one reason, their lack of speed.
-The Beetle will take a long time to move across the board so placing them early will increase the chance that they will actually reach their goal.
+The Beetle can only move one hex per turn and will take a long time to move across the board.
+Placing them early will increase the chance that they will actually reach their goal.
 Grasshopper - Considering that the board will be small and probably spread at this time, the Grasshopper might not be a good piece to place.
 It is better to save it until an ideal opportunity shows itself.
 Ant - Not unlike the grasshopper, placing the Ant this early might be redundant considering the small size of the board this early, as a Spider is able to perform most of the same moves.
 Saving it for later when it is harder to move across the board might be a better choice.